-As illustrated in figure 8, retained earnings is the most significant component of System capital at 79.4%.
-FCA regulations establish minimum capital levels that each System bank and association must achieve and maintain.
+As shown in figure 8, retained earnings is the most significant component of System capital, equaling 79.0% of total capital at year-end 2020 compared with 79.4% a year ago.
+FCA regulations establish minimum capital levels that each FCS bank and association must achieve and maintain.
 As of Dec.
-31, 2019, capital levels at all System banks and associations were above the regulatory minimum capital requirements.
+31, 2020, capital levels at all System banks and associations were above the regulatory minimum capital requirements.